MicrosoftDocs/PowerShell-Docs/developer/cmdlet/stopprocesssample04-sample.md

            WriteVerbose(message);

-           // If the PassThru prameter is specified, return the terminated
+           // If the PassThru parameter is specified, return the terminated
            // process to the pipeline.
            if (passThru)
            {